Back-end Engineering Articles

 What does it mean?

-As you can see, once we know the meaning of each line of code, it will become easier to create, debug and test Ruby code inside the IRB console.
+As you can see, once we know the meaning of each line it will become easier to create, debug and test Ruby code inside the IRB console.

-I hope you've learned a lot from this post.
-I'll see you at the next one.
+I hope you’ve learned a lot with this post.
+I’ll see you in the next one

 Thanks for your reading